zeynabmvs/recipedia/README.md

 - [x] **UI Enhancements**: Add more UI components and animations to make the app more visually appealing.
 Use libraries like Framer Motion for animations.

-- [x] **Performance Optimization**: Use useMemo in the context to optimize performance by memoizing expensive calculations and preventing unnecessary re-renders.
+- [x] **Performance Optimization**: Use useMemo & useCallback in the context to optimize performance by memoizing expensive calculations and preventing unnecessary re-renders.

 ---

-## Demo
+## Live site
-Check out the live demo of the app [here on vercel](https://food-recipe-react-dun.vercel.app/).
+Check out the live app [deployed on vercel](https://food-recipe-react-dun.vercel.app/).

 ---